WHY we need you in Sri Lanka

 From the airport to the Kandy accommodation, it takes around 3-4 hours by road and to the Ambalangoda accommodation, around 3 hours.

-During Monday to Friday you will volunteer at the hospital from 08.00 to 13.30.
+The program functions from Monday to Friday and the normal hours at the hospital will be from 08.00 to 13.30.
 Working hours can be changed according to the medical department’s requirement.

 Here are a few things you can do in Sri Lanka!